muhkartal/NeuroMed/docs/Developer_guide.md

 ## Architecture Overview

-MedExplain AI Pro is built on a modular architecture that separates concerns and enables scalable development.
+Vital AI Pro is built on a modular architecture that separates concerns and enables scalable development.
 The system follows a layered approach:

 ### System Architecture Diagram